-If you require additional wiring, wiring kits and other accessories are available in our Accessories
+If you require additional wiring, wiring kits and other accessories are available in our Accessories section.

 The brackets used are specific to the type of actuator being used, so ensure you have the proper mounting brackets for the product you have.
 To find out which mounting bracket is required for the product you have, visit our product PDF page here and select the type of device you have.

 The actuator can be installed without the use of mounting brackets, but it depends on the individual project.
-Adding or removing the mounting brackets during the installation process can help lengthen or shorten the amount of room you require if you find your actuators are too short or too long
+Adding or removing the mounting brackets during the installation process can help lengthen or shorten the amount of room you require if you find your actuators are too short or too long.

 For those who require an alternate way to mount, they can fabricate their own mounting system.
 Just be sure the system is reliable, safe and able to hold the amount of pressure you are going to place on it.

 Every actuator needs a power source.
 Most people will use either a DC control box or an AC power adapter.
 The DC control box will allow for more portability where power is not readily available, and an AC control box will allow you to use your household plug.

 Somehow, you’re going to need to control the motion.
 Either you will need a control box with a wired or wireless remote, or you will need a power source along with a rocker switch.

 In rare cases, some just use a battery.
 In this case, no remote control is required.

 Every actuator we sell comes with internal, non-adjustable limit switches - unless otherwise specified in a custom order.
 If you find that your actuator stroke length is too long, external limit switches can be purchased.
 External limit switches are not included with every actuator sold.

 At this point, you should be ready and prepared to install.
 Keep in mind that each project may have different requirements, and you may need to contact your manufacturer to find additional information.

 This guide is meant as basic help for the installation of your actuator.

 Your mounting brackets will first need to be screwed onto your application.

 Mounting brackets that use a pin can be screwed into your application using the back hole.
-Once your mounting brackets are both firmly in place, each end of the component can be lined up with the pin holes and the pin inserted.
+Once your mounting brackets are both firmly in place, each end of the component can be lined up with the pinholes and the pin inserted.

-For mounting brackets that are installed along the shaft, the bracket can be screwed onto the application and then the shaft can be slid into the bracket.
+For mounting brackets that are installed along the shaft, the bracket can be screwed onto the application, and then the shaft can be slid into the bracket.
 A combination of types of brackets can be used for this or more than one shaft-mounted mounting bracket can be used.

-Make sure your mounting job is solid and secure before moving on to the next section.
-2. How to Wire?
+Make sure your mounting job is solid and secure before moving on to the next section.How to Wire?

 Comprehensive wiring diagrams for each actuator are available online in our Product PDF section.
-If you require additional wiring help, we have step-by-step instructional videos on our YouTube Channel
+If you require additional wiring help, we have step-by-step instructional videos on our YouTube Channel as well.